 A comprehensive survey of Hawaiian forest birds was initiated in the 1970s using the VCP method (Scott et al. 1986, entire).
-VCP surveys in Hawaii are conducted at pre-established stations along transects.
-The surveyor counts all birds seen and heard during an 8minute count period and estimates the distance from the count station to each bird seen or heard.
-From this information, an estimate of the number of birds in area surveyed is determined and the confidence interval for this estimate derived.
+Please refer to the "Summary of Comments and Recommendations" for a description of the VCP method.
 VCP surveys have been the primary method used to count birds in Hawaii; however, it is not appropriate for all species and provides poor estimates for extremely rare birds (Camp et al. 2009, p.
 92).
-In recognition of this problem, the Rare Bird Search (RBS) was undertaken from 1994 to 1996, to update the status and distribution of 13 "missing" Hawaiian forest birds (Reynolds and Snetsinger 2001, pp. 134-137).
+In recognition of this issue, the RBS was undertaken from 1994 to 1996, to update the status and distribution of 13 "missing" Hawaiian forest birds (Reynolds and Snetsinger 2001, pp. 134-137).
 The RBS was designed to improve efficiency in the search for extremely rare species, using the method of continuous observation during 20- to 30-minute timed searches in areas where target species were known to have occurred historically, in conjunction with audio playback of species vocalizations (when available).
-Several recent surveys and searches, including the RBS, have been unsuccessful in detecting Kauai akialoa despite intensive survey efforts by wildlife biologists from 1968 to 1973, and in 1981, 1989, 1993, 1994, 2000, 2005, and 2011 to 2018 (Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017, entire; Crampton 2018 pers. comm.).
+Several recent surveys and searches, including the RBS, have been unsuccessful in detecting Kauai akialoa despite intensive survey efforts by wildlife biologists from 1968 to 1973, and in 1981, 1989, 1993, 1994, 2000, 2005, and 2011 to 2018 (Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al.

+2017, entire; Crampton 2018, pers. comm.).
 An unconfirmed 1969 report may have been the last sighting of Kauai akialoa (Conant et al. 1998, p.
 15).
 Kauai akialoa has been presumed likely extinct for some time (Reynolds and Snetsinger 2001, p.
 142).

-In addition, extensive time has been spent by qualified observers in the historical range of the Kauai akialoa searching for the small Kauai thrush (Myadestes palmeri), akekee (Loxops caeruleirostris), and Kauai creeper (Oreomystis bairdi).
-Hawaii Forest Bird Surveys (HFBS) were conducted in 1981, 1989, 1994, 2000, 2005, 2007, 2008, 2012, and 2018 (Paxton et al. 2016, entire).
-The Kauai Forest Bird Recovery Project (KFBRP) conducted occupancy surveys for the small Kauai thrush in Kokee State Park, Hono O NaPali Natural Area Reserve, Na Pali Kona Forest Reserve, and Alakai Wilderness Preserve, from 2011 to 2013 (Crampton et al. 2017, entire), and spent over 1,500 person-hours per year from 2015 to 2018 searching for Kauai creeper and akekee nests.
+In addition, extensive time has been spent by qualified observers in the historical range of the Kauai akialoa searching for the small Kauai thrush (Myadestes palmeri), akekee (Loxops caeruleirostris), and akikiki (or Kauai creeper) (Oreomystis bairdi).
+HFBSs were conducted in 1981, 1989, 1994, 2000, 2005, 2007, 2008, 2012, and 2018 (Paxton et al. 2016, entire; Paxton et al. 2020, entire).
+The Kauai Forest Bird Recovery Project (KFBRP) conducted occupancy surveys for the small Kauai thrush in Kokee State Park, Hono O NaPali NAR, Na Pali Kona Forest Reserve, and Alakai Wilderness Preserve, from 2011 to 2013 (Crampton et al. 2017, entire), and spent over 1,500 person-hours per year from 2015 to 2018 searching for akikiki and akekee nests.
 During the HFBS in 2012 and 2018, occupancy surveys and nest searches did not yield any new detections of Kauai akialoa.
-The KFBRP conducted mist-netting in various locations within the historical range for Kauai akialoa from 2006 through 2009, and from 2011 through 2018, and no Kauai akialoa were caught or encountered (Crampton 2018, pers. comm.).
+The KFBRP conducted mist-netting in various locations within the historical range of Kauai akialoa from 2006 through 2009, and from 2011 through 2018, and no Kauai akialoa were caught or encountered (Crampton 2018, pers. comm.).

+The Kauai akialoa has not been seen since the 1960s, despite efforts by ornithologists (Conant et al. 1998, p.
+15) and birders, and intensive survey efforts by wildlife biologists spanning 1968 to 2018 (USFWS 1983, p.
+2; Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017, entire; Crampton 2018, pers. comm.).
 Another approach used to determine whether extremely rare species are likely extinct or potentially still extant is to calculate the probability of a species' extinction based on time (years) since the species was last observed (Elphick et al. 2010, p.
 620).
 This approach, when applied to extremely rare species, has the drawback that an incorrect assignment of species extinction may occur due to inadequate survey effort and/or insufficient time by qualified observers spent in the area where the species could still potentially exist.
 Using 1969 as the last credible sighting of Kauai akialoa, the authors' estimated date for the species' extinction is 1973, with 95 percent confidence that the species was extinct by 1984.